 Image credit: @hien1171

 216 Bedok North is home to two big players in the local kway chap scene, of which Chai Chee Kway Chap is one.
 Queues here last around half an hour, as fans patiently wait for their dose of soft kway, stewed meats, and clean intestines braised in a spiced, soy-based stock.
-Prices start at $3.40 a person, with an additional $3 charge for extra intestines.
+It’s $4 for a single set, or $7.50 for a set that feeds two.
 Don’t miss the pig skin here too, as it really is a textural delight.

 Address: 216 Bedok North Street 1, #01-67, Singapore 460216

 Opening hours: Tue 7am to 12:30pm, Wed, Fri-Sun 7am to 1pm

 The next stall to try in 216 Bedok North is Chris Kway Chap.
 Here is where herbal flavours reign, and you can expect an aromatic, sweet stock to accompany your kway order.
 Another reason that draws fans to the stall is the meticulous way they braise all their offal separately, so the large intestines on your plate will taste distinct from the small intestines, for example.
 If you’re dining solo, it’s $6 for one set.

 Address: 216 Bedok North Street 1, #01-80, Singapore 460216

 Image credit: @huatkeekwaychap.sg

 Yishun dwellers, put this stall on your radar.
 Huat Kee has been around since the 70s and continues to prepare delicious, homely kway chap day after day.
 You must come down early if you want to enjoy the full range of ingredients available here, as the stall tends to sell out fast.
 A one-person set is priced at $5.50 and gets you all the usual fixings, but you can top-up $2 for additional ingredients.
 The fried pig skin is a must.

 Address: 171 Yishun Ave 7, Singapore 760171